walecole/runna/README.md

 GROUP BY 1, 2, 3, 4, 7
 ```
 4. In the last 6 months, how many TEMPO sessions have been completed?
-    - user-1 ran a TEMPO session, more clarification needed for specifics on the question.
+    - In the last 6 months a total of 0 TEMPO sessions were completed.
+        - `user-1`: 0 sessions
+        - `user-2`: 0 sessions
 ```sql
 SELECT
   b.activity_id,